 Ms. Roe Nenna (8-1306) questioned the expenditures to date for office supplies and Community Center expenses.
 Mr. Zito said that several expenses were scheduled to come out the Reserve account but since collections were stronger than anticipated, these expenses were able to be paid out of Operating funds.

-Ms. Loukatos (1-0115A) asked why the amount expended for collections was so low.
+Mr. Loukatos (1-0115A) asked why the amount expended for collections was so low.
 Mr. Zito explained that with the number of repeat delinquents we were able to consolidate the number of accounts that we needed to purchase from our collection agency.

 Ms. Nenna (8-1306) asked about ditch cleaning.
 Mr. Zito explained that this expenditure was not for ditches that ran along the road, but the PFE ditches that run perpendicular to the road.